 NHL Hockey Blog

-NWSB Insider and Vancouver Canucks blogger Bryan McFarlane weighs in with his Nucks three stars post.
-Here are the few noteworthy performers from April 2nd to April 9th during the Canucks’ 2013 campaign.
-Daniel Sedin, Henrik Sedin, and Chris Higgins make the list this week.
-Bryan points out the Sedins are playing well at the perfect time, and hopes this is the year they get hot in the playoffs.
+NWSB Insider and Vancouver Canucks blogger Steve Lee weighs in with his Nucks three stars post.
+Here are the few noteworthy performers from the last 10 games during the Canucks’ 2013/14 campaign.
+Ryan Kesler, Henrik Sedin, Daniel Sedin and Chris Higgins make the list.
+Over the last ten games the Vancouver Canucks have found themselves battling to climb the Western Conference ladder.